A configuration space for equivariant connective K-homology: The algebra

-\begin{teor}(\cite[Thm.0.3]{lu2002}) Given a proper equivariant homology theory $\H_*^?$ with coefficients in the complex class function ring.
-For any group $G$ and any pr.oper $G$-CW-pair $(X,A)$, let $J$ be the set of conjugacy classes $(C)$ of finite cyclic subgroups $C$ of $G$.
-Then there is an isomorphism of proper homology theories
+\begin{teor}[Thm.0.3 in \cite{lu2002}] Given an equivariant homology theory $\H_*^?$ with coefficients in the complex class function ring, for any group $G$ and any $G$-CW-complex $X$, let $J$ be the set of conjugacy classes $(C)$ of finite cyclic subgroups $C$ of $G$.
+Then there is an isomorphism of homology theories

 such that